-Email tracking is monitoring opens and clicks of emails to follow up on leads, job applicants, and partners.
+Email tracking means monitoring opens and clicks of emails to follow up with leads, job applicants, and partners.
 On the other hand, it may be referred to as checking the metrics of your email marketing campaigns to improve their quality and efficiency.

-Watch this short video to see how email tracking in Gmail looks like, and then we will dive into it with more details.
+Watch this short video to see how email tracking in Gmail looks, and then we will dive into it with more details.

 How does email tracking work?

 Email trackers are browser extensions for Chrome, which automatically add a 1x1 pixel image to the body of the email you send.
 Once a recipient opens it, their browser requests to get that image from the server where it is hosted.
 This request will be parsed, indicating that the email has been opened.

 You can use this tool for recruitment and link-building to save time and know when to follow-up with more emails in case the recipient opened the email but never answered.
 They could have forgotten to reply, or something could have disturbed their attention.

 We've collected a list of the most popular email trackers for your consideration.

 There are many email trackers on the market.
 Some of them share basic standard features like monitoring opens and clicks, the others have some advanced functionality, so we’ve collected three email trackers that go beyond basics.

 Snov.io's Unlimited Email Tracker offers email opens and link click tracking, as well as additional features like email scheduling, follow-up reminders, real-time notifications, and reports.
 It's a free and unlimited Chrome extension that integrates seamlessly into Gmail.
 This email tracker extension does not add any signatures, labels, or logos to your email.

 It shows the exact number of clicks and opens and helps to enable or disable the monitoring of particular email addresses.